 As of the start of 2019, more than 44 e-scooter bills were created in 26 states in the U.S. Portland, Oregon; Providence, Rhode Island; and Santa Monica, California are all reportedly looking to expand their micromobility programs, given a series of polls that show a high degree of customer satisfaction with these methods.
 E-scooter startups like Bird, Lime and Scoot have also expanded operations abroad to cities like Tel Aviv and to countries like New Zealand and Australia.
 Lime and Bird, which dominate the e-scooter industry, both attained valuations of $1 billion within just one year of launch.

 Consult the Micromobility Insurance Experts

 Speak to the experienced professionals at MFE Insurance to learn more about micromobility insurance and its benefits.
-MFE is an Independent Insurance Agency that has locations in Los Angeles, Detroit and New York.
+MFE is an Independent Insurance Agency that has locations in Los Angeles, CA and Birmingham, MI.
 They quote and place insurance through several carriers to help clients enjoy the most competitive prices possible.
 MFE is dedicated to serving both small startups and Fortune 500 companies.
 Their offerings include general liability insurance, commercial automobile insurance, excess liability insurance and equipment breakdown insurance, among other products.
 Call MFE today at (213) 266-7990 or contact them online for more information.